THE EUROPEAN COMMISSION RISK-ASSESSMENT – SAFEGUARDING KEY HUMAN RIGHTS AND FREEDOMS.

-The European commission has delivered a new risk-assessment framework for trustworthy Artificial Intelligence (AI) that can be accessed online.
-Importantly, it puts a practical spin on the Commissions earlier previously published guidelines.
+The European commission has delivered a new framework for trustworthy Artificial Intelligence (AI) that can be accessed online.
+The new Risk-Assessment Framework importantly puts a practical spin on the Commissions earlier previously published guidelines .
 This brief covers the main aspects of the European Commission’s framework, outlining its key features whilst also bringing in some analysis from recent developments.

-In developing the new risk framework, the European Commission have emphasised the importance of observing an AI’s overall impact on core human rights.
-The main elements of the framework do this, covering hotly topical rights, relating to non-discrimination, protection of personal data and freedom of expression.
+In developing the new Risk-Assessment Framework, the European Commission have emphasised the importance of observing an AI’s overall impact on core human rights.
+The main elements of the Risk-Assessment framework explores this further by covering core rights, such as those relating to non-discrimination, protection of personal data and freedom of expression.

-The main areas covered by the framework include:
+The main areas covered by the new Risk-Assessment framework include:

 (A) Human Agency and oversight